Community support platform focused on clarity, trust, and action

 Restructuring the site around visitor intent

-The original information hierarchy was reimagined to move from an organization-led structure toward a clearer user-centered structure.
+The information hierarchy was reworked to move from an organization-led structure toward a clearer user-centered structure built around what visitors actually need to do.

 Before